andrelopes301/Optimization-Problem/README.md

  Implementing several methods of optimization

-## Trabalho de Inteligência Artificial 2020/2021
+## Project made for 'Inteligência Artificial' at ISEC 2020/2021